Cat and Dog Vaccinations in Buffalo Grove, IL

-Vaccinations are critical to your pet’s preventive health care plan.
+Cat and dog vaccinations are critical to your pet’s preventive health care plan.
 They prevent your pet from catching dangerous diseases and help them live a longer, healthier life with you.
 When you bring your pet to Buffalo Grove Animal Hospital, we see them as the unique individual they are and tailor our services, including vaccines, accordingly.
 We also work with you to assess your pet’s unique vaccination protocol based on their lifestyle and risk level.
+Call us to get your appointment scheduled or use the button below!

 We strongly believe that not all pets need all vaccines.
-Our veterinarian follows AAHA and AAFP Guidelines to develop a vaccination protocol that meets your pet’s individual needs.
+Our veterinarians follow AAHA and AAFP Guidelines to develop a vaccination protocol that meets your pet’s individual needs.
 Before we form a plan, we’ll discuss with you which vaccines we recommend and why.
 Vaccines are either “core” (highly recommended for all) or “non-core” (recommended only if at risk).
 Vaccines we offer include:

 - Rabies virus